abdjiber/catecm/README.md

 # About
-This repository will contain the implementation of the categorical evidential c-means algorithm (cat-ECM).
+This repository will contain the Python implementation of the categorical evidential c-means algorithm (cat-ECM).

 # References
 - A. J. Djiberou Mahamadou, V. Antoine, G. J. Christie and S. Moreno, "Evidential clustering for categorical data," 2019 IEEE International Conference on Fuzzy Systems (FUZZ-IEEE), New Orleans, LA, USA.